Seigiard/newtab-ff-extension/README.md

 This add-on shows your homepage on new tabs, instead of the default Firefox start page.

-The behavior of the URL bar is the same as the Firefox start page: it'll be blank and focused, until you navigate away from your home page.

-This extension respects dark theme to avoid flash of white page when new tab is loading.
+## Features

+*   **Seamless Workflow:** The address bar is immediately focused and ready for input, just like on the default new tab page.
+No extra clicks needed—just open a tab and start typing.
+*   **Power-User Ready:** Built for keyboard-heavy workflows.
+Press Esc in the address bar to instantly shift focus to the page, enabling immediate use of extensions like Vimium-C. No extra clicks needed, unlike other similar add-ons.
+*   **Dark Theme Friendly:** Avoids the blinding "flash of white" when opening a new tab in a dark environment by respecting your browser's theme.
-This add-on is [open source (MPL)](https://www.mozilla.org/en-US/MPL/), and comprises of only about 20 lines of JS.
-You can read the full source, and if something doesn't quite work, make a PR or file an issue.
+*   **Lightweight & Secure:** This add-on is [open source (MPL)](https://www.mozilla.org/en-US/MPL/) and consists of only about 20 lines of JS.
+No data collection, no bloat, no nonsense.

+## 📦 Installation

+1. Visit the extension page on [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/new-tab-shows-your-homepage/).
+2. Click the "Add to Firefox" button.
+3. Done!
+Every new tab will now show your homepage.

-## Getting Started
+## Development

+Install all deps

 ```sh
 npm i
 ```

-## Development
+Run and develop

 ```sh
 npm run dev:firefox // Firefox